girng/RNGIterator/README.md

 Feel free to contribute to make this script better!
 All PRs are welcome.

-Thanks for reading, and have a wonderful day!
+Thanks for stopping by, and have a wonderful day!